-Remember that the hearing will be private and that usually only one supporting adult will be allowed to accompany the child.
-Your client may be unfamiliar with the layout of the courtroom, where to sit and when to stand or speak, and even whether phones should be used or hats removed.
+Remember that the hearing will be private and that usually only one accompanying adult will be allowed to accompany the child.
+Your client may be unfamiliar with the layout of the courtroom, where to sit and when to stand or speak, and even whether 'phones should be used or hats removed.
 Your client will usually sit near you and advocates may remain seated unless directed otherwise.

-Where your conference has raised concerns about fitness to plead or effective participation, it is essential that you are aware of the statutory framework and case law relevant to the specialised magistrates' court approach covering such defendants.
+Where your conference has raised concerns about fitness to plead or effective participation, it is essential that you are aware of the statutory framework relevant to the specialised magistrates' court approach covering such defendants.

 The case management of such cases can vary.
-As with any area that might lead to discussions on the correct law or procedure, consulting with the legal advisor prior to the hearing will be of assistance.
+As with any area that might lead to discussions on the correct law or procedure, consulting with the Legal Advisor prior to the hearing will be of assistance.

-If the case is going to trial, consider seeking a defendant's evidence direction2 or other adaptations for the child such as an intermediary.
-Ensure that the next hearing does not clash with any important commitments the child may have such as exams or medical appointments and that the supporting adult is available to attend.
+If the case is going to trial, consider seeking a defendant's evidence direction5 or other adaptations for the child, such as an intermediary (see above).

-If the child is pleading guilty, you will not necessarily need a pre-sentence report, for example if the compulsory referral order conditions are met.
-If you are seeking a pre-sentence report, it will help to give both your client and the court a realistic estimate from the YOT for how long it will take them to prepare a report and information they might be assisted by (e.g. medical reports, statement of SEN/EHC plan).
+If the child is pleading guilty, you will not necessarily need a pre-sentence report, for example, if the compulsory Referral Order conditions are met.
+If you are seeking a pre-sentence report, it will help to give both your client and the court a realistic estimate from the YJS for how long it will take them to prepare a report and information they might be assisted by (e.g., medical reports, statement of SEN/EHC plan).
 Make a note of any such information, so that the child's instructing solicitor can assist the child/their family in obtaining it.

-2 Sections 33A & 33B, Youth Justice and Criminal Evidence Act 1999and CrPRs 29.14
+5 Sections 33A & 33B, Youth Justice and Criminal Evidence Act 1999and CrPRs 18.14